andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 ## Admin (3/3)

+### Admin - zoom "guidelines"
+Some guidelines might be helpful.

+First and foremost, audience participation is welcome and encouraged.

+That said, it being a zoom call, look for pauses and defer to other speakers that begin earlier.

+Alternatively, another way to get heard or ensure a question is answered is to propose the question in the slack channel #js-functions-abstractions

+### Admin - installation
 Install this repository if you'd like to run any of these scenarios locally.

 The backend service used in this lesson is an express server, to install and run: